iisys-hof/map-matching-2/README.md

     - **Cartesian:** Uses Euclidean distance for fastest but least precise computations.
 - **Performance:** Huge performance improvements concerning computational speed are implemented.
     - **Simplification:** Removes nodes within roads that are no junctions by joining the adjacent edges.
-Usually reduces the amount of nodes by a factor of three to four without altering the geometric form and routing behavior of the road network.
+Usually reduces the number of nodes by a factor of three to four without altering the geometric form and routing behavior of the road network.
 Improves the computational speed of the routing algorithms because fewer nodes need to be traversed.
     - **Weakly Unconnected Graphs:** Optional removing of subgraphs that are not connected to the largest main graph.
     - **Graph Models:** Custom graph models adjacency list and compressed sparse row built for memory mapping.
-    - **Graph Baking:** The road network is first imported as mutable adjacency list and then converted into an unmutable compressed sparse row for less space and faster graph traversal.
+    - **Graph Baking:** The road network is first imported as mutable adjacency list and then converted into an immutable compressed sparse row for less space and faster graph traversal.
     - **Spatial indices:** R-Star indices on nodes and edges of the road network
     - **Upper Bound Dijkstra Algorithm:** Custom Dijkstra's Shortest Path implementation with a search radius limit using only the memory and computations needed in the actual location with close surroundings of a track.